An apprenticeship in folk tale and living tradition

 INVESTMENT

-Early bird Book before 6 August and Receive a second 1-to-1 session
+Early bird: Book before 6 August and Receive an extra 1-to-1 session

 Book your place before 6 August and you'll receive a second dedicated 1-to-1 with me — in addition to the one included for all participants.
 An extra hour to go deeper into your own telling, at whatever point in the programme you need it most.